 The College Career and Student Employment Center provides career planning and employment assistance to all students, staff and community members.
-The Career Center provides assistance in the areas of career assessment, career exploration, goal setting, decision-making, labor market information, and the education and training required.
+The Career Center provides assistance in the areas of career assessment, career exploration, goal setting, decisionmaking, labor market information, and the education and training required.
 Information regarding various careers is available in the Career Center Library, through workshops, career fairs and individual appointments with professional staff.
 Career assessment tests are available to help students explore their interests, skills, work values and personality type as an aid in making career decisions.
 A career library is available, as well as computerized occupational information which contains information on local, state and national trends, salaries and skills for various jobs.
 Internet access is also available.

-The Career and Student Employment Center also refers students to on-campus and off-campus job openings and assists students with employment skills such as developing resumes, interviewing, job search, and maintaining and developing skills once employed.
-For job referral services, students must apply in person.
-Jobs are posted in the Career and Student Employment Center and on the Employment Bulletin Board located across from the Administration building.
-Students register by completing a Student Application form, presenting their Social Security Card and picture identification.
-The use of computers is available to perform job search and to post resumes on the Internet.
-Over 200 employer files containing employment applications are also available in the Center.
+The Career and Student Employment Center also refers students to on-campus and off-campus job openings and assists students with employment skills such as developing resumes, interviewing and job search skills.
+Jobs are open to Cuyamaca students and alumni.
+Jobs are posted on the "Cuyamaca Job Link" on the Internet.
+For job referral services, students must apply in person at the Center.
+Jobs are also posted on the Employment Bulletin Board located across from the Administration building.
+Students register by completing a Student Application Form, presenting their Social Security Card and picture identification.
+The use of computers is available to perform job search and create resumes.
+Over 200 employer files containing employment information are also available in the Center.

-The Career and Student Employment Center is located in Z200 in the Student Services One Stop Center or you can call (619) 660-4450.
+The Career and Student Employment Center is located in Z200 in the Student Services Center (next to Counseling) or you can call (619) 660-4450.
 Visit us at our website at www.cuyamaca.edu/careerserv/ for more information.